srirupa19/EEG_Preprocessing/README.md

 ## Usage
 You need the module preprocessing.py.
 The sample code for testing this out is given in Pipeline2.py.
 (Also shown here)

+By default veiwplots is False in case of multiple files.
+To view the plots you need to pass True as the third argument(usually done in case of using single file inputs).

 ```python
 import os